4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 ## Proficiency Ranks

-- Proficiency Points MUST be applied to an Action Type or tool related to the action performed.
+- Proficiency Points MUST be applied to a proficiency, specialty, or tool related to the action performed.
 (For example, using a knife to cut bread results in a proficiency point being earned.
-That point can be applied to a cooking Action Type, to the edged tool, or both, however, the Proficiency Point MUST NOT be applied to a spell casting Action Type, if applicable.)
+That point can be applied to a cooking proficiency, to the edged tool, or both, however, the Proficiency Point MUST NOT be applied to a spell casting proficiency, if applicable.)
 We RECOMMEND:
-	- 2 Proficiency Points earned on success and
+	- 2 Proficiency Points earned on success,
-	- 1 point earned on failure.
+	- 1 point earned on failure, and
+	- 0 points earned for Actions with Difficulty Rating of 0; even if the initial Difficulty Rating was greater than 0.
-- Skill-trees SHOULD be determined by Players as Characters interact with the Setting and other Characters; reduces pre-setup and starts game play in the most open and freeform condition.
+- Proficiencies and specialties SHOULD be determined by Players as Characters interact with the Setting and other Characters; reduces pre-setup and starts game play in the most open and freeform condition.
 	- Each proficiency MAY have up to 1 child proficiency.
 The parent SHOULD represent a general proficiency and the child SHOULD represent a specialty.
 (For example, preparing food MAY have a child proficiency of baking a cake.)
 	- Players MAY determine parent-child relationships among proficiencies.
 	- At least two ranks in the parent MUST be earned before proficiency points are earned toward the child (more specialized skill).
 		- If a parent skill is created after proficiency points or ranks in the child have been earned, we RECOMMEND moving the achieved points and ranks to the parent proficiency and re-building ranks in the child.
+		- We RECOMMEND mastering (earning three ranks in) the proficiency before applying points to the specialty.
 - Tools SHOULD NOT be tiered.

 ## Life Batteries